Creating a New Unified Database

 -

-Click next to the database name field to customize the database file and log settings, and then click Next.
+next to the database name text box to open advanced database file and log settings.
+When finished, click Next.

 -

-(Optional) In the Configuration Settings section, select or clear the checkboxes to set your preferences for upgrading or overwriting (the default setting) the existing configurations and for including sample data.
+(Optional) On the next screen in the Configuration Settings section, select or clear the checkboxes to set your preferences for upgrading or overwriting (the default setting) all configurations and for including sample data.

 -

-- In the Run On Startup column, select or clear the checkboxes as needed to determine the services (point managers) to be started immediately after the Windows startup, and then click Next.
+In the Run On Startup column, select the checkboxes for services (point managers) that you want to start when Windows starts up, and clear all the other checkboxes.
+When finished, click Next.